 All THIRTY81 Project prints are of the highest quality.
-We use different processes based on the requirements of each design:
+While we like to experiment and try different processes for a variety of results, we most often use what is best suited for the requirements of each design:

-Serigraph prints, or silkscreen, are produced exclusively on French Paper Co. fine art cover stock by the expert printers at Vahalla Studios in Kansas City, Missouri.
-We generally use this process for printing on colored paper and/or when using special inks, i.e. the metallic silver ink on dark blue paper used on the latest ‘One Game Many Dimensions 2018’ print series.
+Serigraph prints, or screen prints, are produced exclusively on French Paper Co. fine art cover stock by the expert printers at Vahalla Studios in Kansas City, Missouri.
+We generally use this process for printing on colored paper and/or when using special inks, i.e. the metallic silver ink on dark blue paper used on the ‘One Game Many Dimensions 2018’ print series.

 Lithograph prints, or offset 4-color, are produced at Lithocraft in Anaheim, California.
 Lithography requires a large run to be cost effective.
-We use this process for prints that we know will be in high demand, such as the ‘Many Physical Dimensions’ and ‘Century of Ballparks’ prints.
+We use this process for prints that we know will be in high demand, such as the ‘Many Physical Dimensions’ print of which we produced an edition of 500.

 What happens if my prints arrived damaged?